 The Online Certificate Status Protocol (OCSP) is used to validate the revocation status of all certificates signed by the Root Certification Authority.
-The use of OCSP is mandatory for all subordinate Certification Authorities.
+The use of OCSP is mandatory for all Subordinate CAs.

 The OCSP responders MUST conform to RFC6960.

 7.3.1 Version number